In this section:

 - Have a Medical Director or other prescriber write prescriptions for naloxone that clients can then fill at any pharmacy.

-- Partner with a local pharmacy that can directly prescribe naloxone (and in some cases, deliver to your facility).
-See a list of WA pharmacies here.
+- Partner with a local pharmacy.
+Under the Washington Statewide Standing Order to Dispense Naloxone all pharmacies can provide naloxone directly to patients and organizations (and in some cases, deliver to your facility).
+See a list of WA pharmacies here and learn more about how to set up a partnership in our guide “Using Pharmacies to Access Naloxone.”

 - Partner with a community program that can come to your facility to provide client education and distribute naloxone.

-For more information or technical assistance on naloxone for drug treatment clients, email the Center for Opioid Safety Education at email@example.com.
+For more information or technical assistance on naloxone for drug treatment clients, email us at email@example.com.

 Medication-assisted treatment: long-term overdose prevention